Reverie Mental Health Website Redesign

 Timeline

 Through stakeholder interviews, we learned that Reverie Mental Health had received negative feedback regarding their website.
-Users thought their website looked unfinished and unprofessional, causing low trust in their company.
-Reverie sought to improve their website experience to increase conversion rate and expand their clientele.
+Reverie sought to improve their website experience to increase conversion rates, and attract new clientele.

 My role was to craft a compelling and user-friendly digital experience for prospective patients.